 Here’s how I set the table, mixing in candles and grouping three centerpieces close together.
 Finally I could see my vision come to life!

 We used the plates the day after the wedding for a breakfast brunch.
-Furthermore, since I’m taking faux…it’s hard to believe but the plates are paper and the flatware is plastic!
-You can find the full collection by my friends at Sophistiplate HERE on Amazon.
+Furthermore, since I’m taking faux…it’s hard to believe but the plates are paper (from Sophistiplate) and the flatware is plastic!
 Everyone was IN LOVE with these at our brunch!

 CLICK ON ANY IMAGE BELOW TO SHOP THE POST